-- Increase student voter participation by 10-15% by 2024. - Increase student registration via Civic Corners by 10% from fall 2018 numbers (data not yet known) - Increase student use of Civic Corners to contact officials; on average, at least three student groups will host postcard writing campaigns per year by 2024. - Incorporate Civic Corners into campus tours. - Incorporate civic education into 20% of foundations courses and 30% of first-year seminar courses. - Maintain coordinated events related to civic engagement, such as debate watches, candidate panels, and the like.
-On average, we will have at least three such events per year. - Increase off campus outreach reminding citizens to be engaged. - Improve scores on NSSE related to civic engagement.
+- Increase student voter participation by 10-15% by 2024. - Increase student registration via Civic Corners by 10% from fall 2020 numbers - Increase student use of Civic Corners to contact officials; on average, at least three student groups will host postcard writing campaigns per year by 2024. - Incorporate Civic Corners into campus tours. - Incorporate civic education into 20% of foundations courses and 30% of first-year seminar courses. - Maintain coordinated events related to civic engagement, such as debate watches, candidate panels, and the like.
+On average, we will have at least three such events per year. - Increase off campus outreach reminding citizens to be engaged. - Improve scores on NSSE related to civic engagement. - Refine Regula Center mission statement such that it clearly defines civic engagement - Regularlize assessment of civic engagement efforts.